 “As am I. It’s been difficult,” Aldous said, with the earnestness of someone who had.
 “But let’s not dwell on tragedy.
 What brings a promising actress like you to my theater?
 Looking for a job, I hope?”

 “Quite so.”
 He held out a hand.
 “Aldous Ranulf, at your service.”

 The girl smiled warmly and took Aldous’ hand.
 Her handshake was firm, her fingers calloused.
-“Dinara Connell, at yours.
+“Dinara Condeh, at yours.
 And I was looking then, but I’m not now.”

 Aldous beamed at her.
 “My hiring staff has excellent taste.
-No more travelling circuses for you, then?
+No more traveling circuses for you, then?
 The Webhon Players, wasn’t it?”

-Dinara’s smile fell at the word ‘circus.’
+Dinara’s smile dimmed at the word ‘circus,’ but she nodded.
 “Yes.
 I wanted something more permanent.
 You said your name is Ranulf?
 Are you related to Gareth?”

 “He’s my brother!”

 “He’s very kind.
 We met the night of my performance, actually.”
 Dinara put a hand on Aldous arm, which he covered with his own.
 “If you see him, tell him I’m sorry for his loss, as well.”

 “Your condolences mean the world, Ms. Condeh.
 I know my brother will appreciate them as much as I do.
 I’m afraid I must be going, but I’d very much like to see you again.”